ovbystrova/hse_diploma_bc/README.md

 # Fake News Detector as a New Evaluation Metric for Text GANs

 In this work we explore two problems: the process of text generation and neural fake news detection.
 LSTM (with differenc embeddings) and Bert models are proposed to deal with neural fake news detection task.
 Also the impact of sampling type on classifier accuracy is checked.
-The stadu is based on Cornell Newsroom Summarization Dataset and the final dataset consists of 1.2 mln texts, half of them is real, the other half was generated using GPT-2 model.
+The study is based on Cornell Newsroom Summarization Dataset and the final dataset consists of 1.2 mln texts, half of them is real, the other half was generated using GPT-2 model.
 Also, we explore the process of training language model as GAN.

 All **data** is available at: https://drive.google.com/drive/u/0/folders/1ldPR1TKsBJHrVnFyIprw1aBDQ8yaNJao